Skip to content

 • Brain fog, poor memory, difficulty finding words

-The gut microbiome — that dense ecosystem of trillions of bacteria, fungi, archaea, and viruses — is not just a passive passenger in your digestive tract.
-It is an organ in its own right.
-It trains your immune system, synthesizes vitamins, metabolizes hormones, produces short-chain fatty acids that fuel the cells of your intestinal lining, and communicates directly with your brain through the vagus nerve, the immune system, and the endocrine system.
+The gut microbiome — that dense ecosystem of trillions of bacteria, fungi, archaea, and viruses — functions as an organ in its own right.
+It trains your immune system, synthesizes vitamins, metabolizes hormones, produces short-chain fatty acids that fuel intestinal cells, and communicates directly with your brain through the vagus nerve, immune system, and endocrine pathways.

-When this ecosystem falls out of balance — through the standard insults of modern life: processed food, chronic stress, environmental toxins, antibiotics, poor sleep, sedentary living — the consequences ripple outward in every direction.
-The gut lining becomes permeable, a condition often called "leaky gut."
-Undigested food particles and bacterial endotoxins enter the bloodstream, triggering systemic inflammation.
-The immune system, seventy percent of which resides in the gut-associated lymphoid tissue, begins to misfire.
-And the brain, receiving distress signals through every available channel, shifts into a state of chronic low-grade alarm.
+When this ecosystem falls out of balance through the standard insults of modern life — processed food, chronic stress, environmental toxins, antibiotics, poor sleep, sedentary living — consequences ripple outward in every direction.
+The gut lining becomes permeable, allowing undigested food particles and bacterial endotoxins into the bloodstream, triggering systemic inflammation.
+The immune system, seventy percent of which resides in gut-associated lymphoid tissue, begins to misfire.
+The brain, receiving distress signals through every available channel, shifts into chronic low-grade alarm.

 Feeding the Fire: What Actually Heals the Gut

-Healing the gut is not a thirty-day cleanse.
-It is a reorientation of your relationship to nourishment — and I use that word deliberately, because nourishment extends far beyond what is on your plate.
+Healing the gut requires a fundamental reorientation of your relationship to nourishment — and nourishment extends far beyond what's on your plate.

-Remove what is damaging the ecosystem.
-Processed foods, refined sugars, industrial seed oils, and common inflammatory triggers like gluten and conventional dairy are the usual starting points.
-But also: chronic stress, toxic relationships, sleep deprivation, and the relentless overstimulation of a nervous system that never gets permission to rest.
-The gut does not distinguish between a food toxin and an emotional one.
-Cortisol is cortisol.
-Inflammation is inflammation.
+Remove what damages the ecosystem.
+Processed foods, refined sugars, industrial seed oils, and common inflammatory triggers like gluten and conventional dairy are typical starting points.
+But also: chronic stress, toxic relationships, sleep deprivation, and relentless overstimulation of a nervous system that never gets permission to rest.
+The gut doesn't distinguish between food toxins and emotional ones.

 Reinoculate the ecosystem.
 Probiotic-rich foods — fermented vegetables, kefir, miso, kimchi — introduce beneficial organisms.
-Prebiotic fibers — from garlic, onions, asparagus, Jerusalem artichoke, green bananas — feed the beneficial bacteria already present.
-Diversity matters more than any single superfood.
-A varied, plant-rich diet is the single most reliable predictor of microbiome health in the research literature.
+Prebiotic fibers from garlic, onions, asparagus, Jerusalem artichoke, and green bananas feed beneficial bacteria already present.
+Diversity matters more than any single superfood; varied, plant-rich diets are the most reliable predictors of microbiome health in research.

 Repair the lining.
-L-glutamine, zinc carnosine, deglycyrrhizinated licorice (DGL), collagen peptides, and omega-3 fatty acids support the regeneration of the intestinal epithelium.
-The gut lining replaces itself every three to five days — it wants to heal, if given the raw materials and the absence of ongoing insult.
+L-glutamine, zinc carnosine, deglycyrrhizinated licorice (DGL), collagen peptides, and omega-3 fatty acids support intestinal epithelium regeneration.
+The gut lining replaces itself every three to five days — it wants to heal when given raw materials and absence of ongoing insult.

 Rebalance the nervous system.
-This is where most gut protocols fall short, and where the yogic and shamanic perspectives become indispensable.
-You can eat a perfect diet and still have a dysfunctional gut if your nervous system is locked in sympathetic overdrive — fight or flight.
+This is where most gut protocols fall short, and where yogic and shamanic perspectives become indispensable.
+You can eat perfectly and still have dysfunctional digestion if your nervous system is locked in sympathetic overdrive.
 Vagal toning practices — slow diaphragmatic breathing, humming, cold water exposure, meditation, gentle yoga — restore the parasympathetic state in which digestion actually functions.
-The yogis have known this for millennia.
-The polyvagal researchers confirmed it in the last two decades.

 What This Means for Your Healing

-If you have been struggling with mood, energy, immunity, or that vague sense that something is off despite "normal" labs, look down.
-Not in defeat — in recognition.
-Your gut may be holding the answers that your brain has been searching for.
+If you've been struggling with mood, energy, immunity, or that vague sense something is off despite "normal" labs, consider looking to your gut.
+It may hold answers your brain has been searching for.

 Start with this: for one week, eat slowly.
 Chew thoroughly.
-Breathe before each meal — three deep breaths, enough to shift your nervous system from doing to receiving.
+Take three deep breaths before each meal — enough to shift your nervous system from doing to receiving.
 Notice what happens.
-This is not a supplement protocol.
-It is a practice of presence.
+This isn't a supplement protocol; it's a practice of presence.
 And presence, as any yogi or shaman will tell you, is the precondition for all transformation.

-If you want to go deeper, seek out a functional medicine provider who will run comprehensive stool testing, evaluate your gut-immune-brain axis, and build a protocol that addresses your specific terrain — not a generic cleanse, but a map for your ecosystem.
+If you want to go deeper, seek out functional medicine practitioners who run comprehensive stool testing, evaluate your gut-immune-brain axis, and build protocols addressing your specific terrain — not generic cleanses, but maps for your unique ecosystem.

-Your belly is not just processing lunch.
-It is the furnace where vitality is forged, the garden where immunity grows, the nerve center where your deepest knowing lives.
-The ancients placed their hands on the belly and felt the truth of a person.
+Your belly isn't just processing lunch.
+It's the furnace where vitality is forged, the garden where immunity grows, the nerve center where your deepest knowing lives.
+Ancient healers placed hands on the belly and felt the truth of a person.
 Modern science is finally learning to read the same signals with different instruments.

-The question was never whether the gut and the brain are connected.
-The question is whether we are willing to listen to what that connection has been trying to tell us.
+The question was never whether gut and brain are connected.
+The question is whether we're willing to listen to what that connection has been trying to tell us.

 Frequently Asked Questions